dzauski585/dzauski585.github.io/_posts/2023-10-31-titanic_machine_learning.md

 ---
 The following notebook walks through basic EDA and then deploys a machine learning model to correctly determine who survived the Titanic disaster.

-Check out my github for the full code and data!
-[Titanic Machine Learning Github]("https://github.com/dzauski585/Titanic-Machine-Learning")
+Check out my github for the full code and data! <https://github.com/dzauski585/Titanic-Machine-Learning>

 ## Requirements